oz123/awesome-c/README.md

   only.
 * [SDL2][50] - A cross-platform library designed to provide low-level access to audio, keyboard, mouse, joystick and graphics hardware via OpenGL. [zlib][49].
+* [SIGIL][429] - Sound, Input and Graphics Integration Library; a simple alternative to other libraries for doing all those things.
+Various licenses, all free.

 ## Generic Programming ##